Covid-19: Teachers 'operating in the dark' as rules eased

 - Published

-Teachers are "making decisions in the dark" following the removal of Covid restrictions, a union has claimed.
+Teachers are "making decisions in the dark" following the removal of Covid restrictions, a union has said.

 The National Association of Head Teachers said principals had not received updated advice from the Department of Education (DE).